 You’ll drive in, past the Windmill

 There are a couple of places where you can take your van or camper fairly close to the beach, and you could even drive onto the beach if you really wanted to.
+Please be familiar with Beach Driving before you do this, or it will end up not being much fun at all.

-We scored an amazing camp site as far north as you can go (without going to the next beach), at the end of a little turn around.
 Our Reconn R2 was tucked on a little off chute, and our folks van not far away with both of us having ocean views, and a short walk down to the water.

 We managed to tuck into a little cut out in the dunes